DigitaleGesellschaft/jekyll-theme-conference/README.md

     show_firstname: false
 ```

-### Location Settings: Hide
+### Location Settings: Hide all and disable map

 In case the location of your rooms is obvious (e.g. on a campus) you can decide to disable the location page and links to all the rooms.
-You still need to create the different rooms as files in the `_rooms/` directory (or the one you specified during configuration), since they are needed as a reference.
+You still need to create the different rooms as files in the `_rooms/` directory, since they are needed as a reference.
 But there will not be any link pointing to it (effectively hiding them).
-In order to hide all rooms add the `hide: true` setting (default: `false`) to the `location` property:
+In order to hide all rooms add the `hide: true` setting (default: `false`) to the `location` property.

+Alternatively, you can show the rooms as usual but hide the map container on the room overview page.
+In order to hide only the map add the `map: false` setting (default: `true`) to the `location` property.

 Example: